 Trump rallies support for Scott, DeSantis in Florida midterm contests

-President Trump endorsed Florida Gov. Rick Scott and U.S. Rep. Ron DeSantis Tuesday as two of the state's top Republican elected officials seek higher office in November's midterm elections.
+President Trump gave hearty endorsements to Florida Gov. Rick Scott and U.S. Rep. Ron DeSantis Tuesday as two of the state's top Republican elected officials seek higher office in November's midterm elections.

 The president headlined a rally for DeSantis at Tampa's Florida State Fairgrounds with four weeks to go before the Aug.
 28 Republican gubernatorial primary, in which the congressman will face off against state Agricultural Commissioner Adam Putnam.